 Lemon balm has sedative effects.
 In one case study, long term use was associated with dependence and withdrawal symptoms (55).

-The gist: Lemon balm tea is a pleasant tea with relaxing and anti-anxiety function.
+Lemon balm tea is a pleasant tea with relaxing and anti-anxiety function.
 It also has an anti-inflammatory function.

 6) Echinacea Tea (Echinacea purpurea)

 Echinacea or purple coneflower is consumed as a tea in cold and flu symptoms.

 Echinacea tea is made mostly from the Echinacea purpurea plant.
 Other species, Echinacea sanguinea, and Echinacea pallida are also studied for their benefits (56).

 Echinaceas are prevalent in North America and Europe.
 Echinacea is blended with other herbs such as mint to enhance the taste.

 Health benefits of Echinacea tea